- Search The Registry

 On this date in 1941, Otis Redding was born.
 He was a Black singer and entertainer.

-When it became an R&B hit, Redding's solo career was on its way, though the hits didn't really start to take hold for about three years, when Mr. Pitiful, I've Been Loving You Too Long, I Can't Turn You Loose, and Respect (later turned into a huge pop smash by Aretha Franklin) were all big sellers.
+When it became an R&B hit, Redding's solo career was on its way, though the hits didn't really start to take hold for about three years, when Mr. Pitiful, I've Been Loving You Too Long, I Can't Turn You Loose, and Respect (later turned into a pop hit by Aretha Franklin) were all big sellers.
 Redding wrote much of his own material, sometimes with guitarist Steve Cropper.
 Yet at the time, his success was primarily confined to the soul market; his singles charted only mildly on the pop listings.

 He was tremendously respected by many white groups, particularly the Rolling Stones, who covered Redding's "That's How Strong My Love Is" and "Pain in My Heart."
 One of Redding's biggest hits was a duet with fellow Stax star Carla Thomas, "Tramp," in 1967, the same year he performed to great acclamation at the Monterey Pop Festival.